City of Livermore

 FOUNDING AND ORGANIZATION

 On May 20, 1993, the first organizational meeting was held of the Livermore Enhancement Committee, a committee of the McLean County Chamber of Commerce.
 By August 20, 1996, the organization was approved as a 501(c) (3) private incorporated foundation that could receive tax exempt donations to fund its purposes for community enhancement projects.
-Since that incorporation, the Foundation has remained aligned with, but independent of the McLean county Chamber of Commerce.
-Its Articles of Incorporation and By Laws call for at lease 11 and not more than 20 board of directors, and membership shall be representative of the following groups: local government of Livermore (the Mayor or his designee), Livermore Woman’s Club, McLean County Chamber of Commerce, Livermore Lion’s Club and local merchants and citizens.
+Its Articles of Incorporation and By-Laws call for at least 11 and not more than 20 board of directors, and membership shall be representative of the following groups: local government of Livermore (the Mayor or his designee), Livermore Woman’s Club, McLean County Chamber of Commerce, Livermore Lion’s Club and local merchants and citizens.

 PURPOSES